jwrober/freeciv-msys2/README.md

     cd /
     ./freeciv-03.sh

-At this point your MSYS2 evironment should be ready to compile an stock 2.6.x copy of freeciv.
+At this point your MSYS2 evironment should be ready to compile an stock 3.x copy of freeciv21.

 # Compile Freeciv21